liangzheng816/OfficeDocs-SharePoint/migration/mm-egnyte-step6-migrate-monitor.md

 ---
 # Step 6:  Migrate and monitor your Egnyte migration

-Once you review the tasks (Egnyte folderes), confirm the destinations, and correctly map identities, you're ready to migrate.
+Once you review the tasks (Egnyte folders), confirm the destinations, and correctly map identities, you're ready to migrate.

 >[!Important]
 >We strongly recommend you don't rename or move migrated files before the final migration has been completed.
 Doing so results in files being overwritten.